The Whiskey Porch

 5 Ways to Celebrate simplicity day

-And consider repeating your celebration now and then so maybe it becomes a new way doing things for you rather than just a one-day event.
+And consider repeating your celebration now and then so maybe it becomes a new way of doing things for you rather than just a one-day event.

 1. Step away from technology.

 I know this is extremely tough these days.
 We are linked to our phones, and laptops, and smart speakers and almost don't know how to function without them.
 But, trust me, it's so refreshing and quieting to just turn it all off and find something else to focus your energy on.
 Take the day off, unshackle yourself from the conveniences and addictions of technology.
+Give those around you your undivided attention.

 2. Ignore the news and the to-do list.